markpooley/ServiceAreaPreProcessing/README.md

 ##1.
 Tie Resolver

-Takes, as in put, a csv of recipient ZCTAs containing ties for provider ZCTAs.
+Takes, as input, a csv of recipient ZCTAs containing ties for provider ZCTAs.
 Provider ZCTAs are chosen in the following manner:

 1. If any of the potential provider ZCTAs match the recpient ZCTA then the matching set is chosen.